 Color Profile in WorkSpace

-As said, it is a little more challenging to create profiles for the Pen F because the Pen F color profile will mainly have saturation changes.
+As said, it is a little more challenging to create profiles for the Pen-F because the Pen-F color profile will mainly have saturation changes.
 Think of combining the color creator with curves and contrast adjustments, or in special cases fine-tune the camera WB sliders to get a final look.
 I mostly develop my Pen F profiles with WorkSpace.
 When done, I enter the profile manually into my Pen F.

-I keep a list of all my profiles information on my mobile phone.
+I keep a list of all my profile information on my mobile phone.
 For more information on how to save your Pen F profiles to your PC, see my WorkSpace, how-to page (Technique #7).

-Image pulled from the web with Exif data of the profile used
+Image pulled from the web with Exif data of the profile used.

 See my Creative Color series Part 6, discussing how to work with color in WorkSpace.
 You could also consider downloading a test version of DxO FilmPack 5.